themefisher/meghna-hugo/exampleSite/content/english/events/exploring-the-reception-of-the-concept-of-adventure-in-the-bengali-literary-arena.md

 speaker_name = "Saswati Saha"

 +++
-Please join us on 29th of cowith Saswati Saha and the people @CC1919 as they converse on how Adventures are perceived in the Bengal literary Arena
+Please join us on 29th of October with Saswati Saha and the people @CC1919 as they converse on how Adventures are perceived in the Bengal literary Arena